describo/describo.github.io/src/docs/guide/configuration/subscribe.md

 register with describo.cloud.
 This is an essential requirement as you must purchase credits to use the services.

-::: warning Info
+::: tip Info

-Be sure to read the next page - [/docs/guide/configuration/data-processing](/docs/guide/configuration/data-processing) - to learn about the services used and where your data is processed.
+Be sure to read the page - [/docs/guide/configuration/data-processing](/docs/guide/configuration/data-processing) - to learn about the services used and where your data is processed.